America’s 10 most stunning national park lodges are every bit as iconic as the parks they represent

 Old Faithful Inn (Photo: Shutterstock)

 Staring up at the sheer granite face of Half Dome.
 Marveling at the sky-high waterworks of Old Faithful.
 Drinking in views of the Grand Canyon at sunrise.
-This is the stuff family vacation memories are made of, and days spent exploring national parks are perfectly paired with overnights at the best national park lodges.
+This is the stuff family vacation memories are made of, and days spent exploring national parks are perfectly paired with overnights at a national park lodge.
+Known for their grand lobbies and dining rooms, cozy guest rooms, and architecture rooted in local materials, America’s best national park lodges are almost as iconic as the parks themselves.

 Old Faithful Inn